Smart De-Icing pilot with Quantillion

 BENEFITS FOR OTHER CITIES

 For any city that deals with de-icing, the results from this pilot provides a useful example on how innovation and automated decision-making could be realised.
-Although the full implementation of this pilot has not (yet) been realised, it is in the process of getting implemented in hardware solutions of providers that deliver de-icing solutions to many other cities throughout Europe.
+The full implementation of this pilot is in the process of getting implemented in hardware solutions of providers that deliver de-icing solutions to many other cities throughout Europe.

 For Quantillion, the next step is to explore the dashboard’s feasibility in a pilot with a number of different municipalities and to start cooperating with ‘operational’ end users (i.e. contractors and subcontractors).
 For the city of Delft, an important next step is to find out if and how the tender process could be adjusted as a means to ensure that (sub)contractors innovate their working process by using some of the results that were delivered by this pilot.